Cartheur-Research/M6809-exec09/README.md

 ## Multicomputer emulator of 6x09

-An extendable emulator of the 6x09 architecture system called exec09 where the numeric _09_ represents the architecture family.
+An extendable emulator of the 6x09 architecture system where the numeric _09_ represents the architecture family.

 ### Prerequisites